adamleerich/trackone.github.io/_pages/about.md

 We play about once a month at various local pubs and restaurants in Central CT.

 See our [gig calendar](/gigs) for upcoming and past shows.
-You can also [send us a note](/contact) if you are interested in playing your venue or event!
+You can also [send us a note](/contact) if you are interested in having us play your venue or event!
 See our [songs page](/songs) for a full list of what we are playing currently.